Fire Set Inside Maryland 7-Eleven; Case Similar to 2 Other Arsons

 Before 11 p.m.
 Jan.
 6, someone used two Molotov cocktails to set fire the door of the same 7-Eleven, callers told Prince George’s County Fire and EMS.

 Then on Jan.
-16 at about 10:15 p.m. at a convenience store in the 3400 block of Dallas Drive in Temple Hills, three men threw Molotov cocktails inside the store and at propane tanks outside the store, according to Prince George’s County Fire and EMS.
+16 at about 10:15 p.m. at a 7-Eleven in the 3400 block of Dallas Drive in Temple Hills, three men threw Molotov cocktails inside the store and at propane tanks outside the store, according to Prince George’s County Fire and EMS.

 It’s unknown if the three cases are related.